I'm here to support you as you heal your grief.

 I'll provide a safe, nonjudgemental space for you to express all of your thoughts and feelings, and work with you to help you make sense of what you're experiencing.
 I'll help you identify and remove any obstacles that are getting in the way of your healing and, together, we'll create new, healthy ways of coping that work for you.

-Everyone's grief process is different and unique, and we'll move at your pace.
-One step at a time.
+Your grief process is unique.
+We'll move at your pace, one step at a time.

 Before I started my practice, I spent a number of years working with women and couples who experienced a perinatal loss within the Sentara hospital system.
 I worked directly with the Perinatal Bereavement Counselor, nurses, physicians, and genetic counselors and gained extensive knowledge of the medical side of loss, along with the emotional and psychological needs of bereaved parents.